Sampson City — With Coaching Succession Plan Locked in Place, UH Basketball Becomes a Rare Center of Sports Stability

 Houston guard Mickey Sasser is a gifted shooter.
 (Photo by F. Carter Smith)

-Alvin Kamara is a UH semi regular due to his ties to DeJon Jarreau.
+Alvin Kamara is a big UH fan due to his ties to DeJon Jarreau.
 (Photo by F. Carter Smith)

-Brison Gresham gives the UH student section some love.
+In pre-COVID times, Brison Gresham used to give the UH student section some love.
 (Photo by F. Carter Smith)

 University of Houston coach Kelvin Sampson will not be shedding his red tie anytime soon.
 (Photo by F. Carter Smith)

 DeJon Jarreau gives Houston an offensive creator.
 (Photo by F. Carter Smith)

 The UH dance team adds to The Fertitta Center atmosphere.
 (Photo by F. Carter Smith)

-Kansas transfer Quentin Grimes is getting more and more comfortable at UH.
+Quentin Grimes become used to carrying a huge part of the load at UH.
 (Photo by F. Carter Smith)

 UH basketball's big men know how to throw a block party.
 Brison Gresham gives the UH student section some love.
 (Photo by F. Carter Smith)